 about 1/4 tin of pickled herring

-Boil the eggs for about 8 minutes.
-Cool and shell them, then cut into thin slices.
-Pile the herring on the crispbread and put a dollop of sour cream on each piece of bread.
+Boil the eggs for about 7-8 minutes.
+Cool them in ice water, shell them, then cut into thin slices.
+Pile the herring on the crispbreads and spoon sour cream on each piece of bread.
 Top with the egg slices and chopped chives.
 Put ABBA on the stereo and eat.